 Imran currently serves on the Board of Ambassadors of the Brooke Charter School a K-8 public charter school network in Boston, MA dedicated to getting underserved students to and through college.

 Juan-Pablo is a partner at Action Potential Venture Capital in Palo Alto, CA, and invests in companies that are pioneering bioelectronic medicines.
-Juan-Pablo is on the Board of Directors of SetPoint Medical and Neuspera, and is a board observer at Cala Health.
-He was previously an investor at Morgenthaler Ventures and a founding investor at Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
-He previously served as a board observer at Ardian (acquired by Medtronic), Twelve (acquired Medtronic), Holaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.
+Juan-Pablo is a Board member of Saluda Medical, SetPoint Medical, Neuspera Medical, Cala Health, and CVRx.
+He was previously an investor at Morgenthaler Ventures and Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
+There he served as a Board observer at Ardian (acquired by Medtronic), Twelve (acquired by Medtronic), Holaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.

 Juan-Pablo earned an MBA from Stanford Graduate School of Business.
-He also conducted research in the Pediatric Movement Disorders Lab of the Neurology Department at Stanford Hospital, while completing an M.S. in Electrical Engineering at Stanford University.
-There he worked on biometric signal processing applications such as neural-prosthetics, EMG-driven feedback systems, and improved Implantable Cardioverter Defibrillator (ICD) detection algorithms.
+He also conducted research in Neuroscience, and in the Neurology Department at Stanford Hospital, while completing an M.S. in Electrical Engineering at Stanford University.
+He received his B.S. in Electrical Engineering from the University of Massachusetts, Amherst.

-Juan-Pablo also serves on the Board of Directors of the Boston-based non-profit, InnerCity Weightlifting - where we use the gym to replace segregation/isolation with economic mobility and social inclusion, disrupting the system that leads to urban street violence.
+Juan-Pablo currently serves on the Board of Directors of the Boston-based non-profit, InnerCity Weightlifting, where the gym is used to replace segregation and isolation with economic mobility and social inclusion, disrupting the system that leads to urban street violence.